Explore Edinburgh

 Telephone: (0)131 556 5100

 The Palace of Holyrood was originally an abbey, built in the 12th century, and later the home of Mary, Queen of Scots, notorious for her turbulent reign and dramatic life.
-Today the Palace is the official Scottish residence of Queen Elizabeth II, and is used by the Royal family for state ceremonies and entertaining, but much of the imposing baroque building is open to visitors.
-An audio guide steers visitors around the grand royal apartments, which reflect the changing tastes of a line of monarchs, as well as the Throne Room, and the Great Gallery, culminating in the apartments of Mary Queen of Scots and her husband Lord Darnley, their bed-chambers linked by a secret staircase.
-A plaque on the floor marks the spot where Mary's Italian secretary David Rizzio was murdered in 1566.
+Today the palace is the official Scottish residence of Queen Elizabeth II, and is used by the Royal family for state ceremonies and entertaining, but much of the imposing baroque building is open to visitors.
+A great audio guide (included in the admission cost) steers visitors around the grand royal apartments, the Throne Room, the Great Gallery, the apartments of Mary Queen of Scots and her husband Lord Darnley and their bed-chambers linked by a secret staircase.<br /><br /> A plaque on the floor marks the spot where Mary's Italian secretary David Rizzio was murdered in 1566.
 The rooms feature splendid plasterwork ceilings and magnificent furnishings and tapestries.
+The tour ends with the ruins of the old abbey, still attached to the palace, which are glorious in and of themselves.
+The gardens can also be enjoyed in the summer months, but are closed in winter.
+A visit typically takes at least an hour and a half, but those who want to explore thoroughly should allow substantially longer.<br /><br />

 Royal Botanic Garden